bgamari/ghc-wiki-import/data-parallel/benchmark-status.md

 - Evens: gets slower as the number of threads increases, probably because it's using a filtering operation.
 - QuickHull: vectorised.par.N1 version is 6x slower than the immutable Data.Vector version in absolute terms.
 This may be related to the problem with Evens.
 - QuickSort: vectorised.seq version doesn't compile due to a blow-up in SpecConstr.
-- NBody: has a core-lint error due to a bug in the rule matcher.
+- BarnesHut: has a core-lint error due to a bug in the rule matcher.
 If you turn off -dcore-lint it segfaults when run.
 Before recent GHC changes it compiled (with core-lint error), but vectorised.par Barnes-Hut algorithm was 50x slower than the version using immutable Data.Vector.

 # ToDo